NileshGule/techtalks-azure-container-apps-demo/docs/build-container-images.md

 ```

 This will build the images for both the microservices and tag them with the tag name `azurecontainerapp`.
-The images will be pushed to the Azure Container Registry (ACR).
+The images will be pushed to the `Azure Container Registry (ACR)`.
 If you wish to change the container registry feel free to update the `docker-compose-acr.yml` file.
+Replace the `ngacrregistry` with your container registry name.

 ## Verify the container images